top of page

 What style of yoga classes do you offer?

 All of our instructors are trained in some variation of the Hatha yoga tradition, which includes Vinyasa and other popular styles.
 You may be used to seeing the word Vinyasa associated with group yoga classes.
 We have found that this identifier can mean a lot of different things to different people, so we have done our best to describe each of our classes on our Offerings page to give you an accurate representation of their benefit and what to expect.
-Any class that is described as a “flow” class will offer traditional Vinyasa style flows.
-We also offer more restorative practices such as Yin Yoga, and our RISE and Restore class, which incorporates both Vinyasa sequences and Restorative postures.
+Any class that is described as a “flow” class will offer traditional Vinyasa style flows, including our Morning Rise and Slow Flow classes.
+We also offer more restorative practices such as Yin Yoga and Yoga Nidra as well as meditation and pranayama courses.
 Another more accessible option is our Gentle Yoga class.
-For a more energetic class experience, you might try Phoenix Rising, a flow class emphasizing strength, flexibility and resilience or TGIFriday Flow, a class offering lots of fun challenges, suitable for both beginners and more advanced yogis.
+For a more energetic class experience, you might try Focused Flow, a Vinyasa class with a different focus each week or TGIFriday Flow, a class offering lots of fun challenges, suitable for both beginners and more advanced yogis who are looking for an upbeat class style.

 When will you offer yoga and mindfulness programs for the brain injury community?